Guide · Stabilize a video on Mac

 4. Save

-The steadied clip lands beside your original — watermark-free, entirely on your Mac.
+The steadied clip lands beside your original — entirely on your Mac.

 Great for handheld shake — honest about the rest